Required for all high-accuracy measurements: improve data availability and reduce zero offset errors

 New: SR30 with internal recirculating ventilation and heating

-A new solution is internal recirculating ventilation.
-Internally heated and recirculated air keeps the instrument dome, above the dew point and at the same time it forces the body to the same temperature.
+A new solution is heating by internal recirculating ventilation as applied in SR30.
+Internally heated and recirculated air keeps the instrument dome above the dew point and at the same time it forces the body to the same temperature.

 - heats air and blows internally through the instrument so that the dome is above dew point